 • Bookings are open for all other scheduled dates listed, and close at 1:00pm two days prior to the date of the walk.

-• We are now accepting open walk and Personal Walking Guide bookings for this walk for Mondays, some Tuesdays, Wednesdays, some Thursdays, Fridays, most Saturdays and some Sundays from March 1st to December 20th 2024.
+• We are now accepting Personal Walking Guide bookings for this walk for Mondays, some Tuesdays, Wednesdays, some Thursdays, Fridays, most Saturdays and some Sundays from January 3rd to December 20th 2024.

 Please select the number of places you would like to book and enter the date required.